coder-mike/microvium/readme.md

 ## Limitations

-In the current design, a VM cannot exceed 64 kB of combined ROM and RAM usage (excluding the engine itself).
+In the current design, a VM cannot exceed 64 kB of ROM and RAM since it internally uses 16-bit pointers.

-Microvium is heavily optimized for memory usage and portability over speed.

-Microvium is optimized for platforms with a 16-bit pointer size.
-On 32-bit or 64-bit platforms, there is extra overhead in mapping the 16-bit Microvium address space to the larger allocation space.
-Microvium virtual memory size is capped at 64kB regardless of the platform.
+Microvium is optimized for platforms with a 16-bit pointer size and will be a bit slower on 32-bit and 64-bit platforms.

-Only a [subset of JavaScript](./doc/supported-language.md) is currently supported, and for supported features there are some deviations from the ECMAScript standard.
+There is no standard library and only a [subset of JavaScript](./doc/supported-language.md) is currently supported.
+For supported features there are some deviations from the ECMAScript standard.
 Microvium at the moment is somewhat like a dynamically-typed variant of C.

-The FFI does not yet facilitate the passing of complex structures.
-Only simple types such as `int`, `double`, `bool`, and `string`.
+The FFI (the interface to C) does not yet facilitate the passing of complex structures.
+Only simple types: `string`, `int`, `double`, and `bool`.

 ## Docs